jedi4ever/veewee/README.md

 If you need to change values in the templates, be sure to run the rake undefine, the rake define again to copy the changes across.

 ## Put your isofile inside the $VEEWEE/iso directory or if you don't run
-$ vagrant basebox build 'myubuntubox'
+<pre>$ vagrant basebox build 'myubuntubox'</pre>

--> the build assumes your iso files are in 'currentdir'/iso -> if it can not find it will suggest to download the iso for you
+- the build assumes your iso files are in 'currentdir'/iso
+- if it can not find it will suggest to download the iso for you

 ## Build the new box:
 $ vagrant basebox build 'myubuntubox'